 There are a number of uses for hydrogen as a fuel for transport applications.
 Current uses – in the United Kingdom and abroad – include buses, taxis, passenger cars, vans, scooters, forklift trucks, boats and ferries.

-The first hydrogen fuel cell vehicles have arrived in the UK and are available to purchase.
-With this being a new technology – first generation product – the vehicles are being produced in small numbers which translates to a higher capital cost compared to conventional vehicles.
-Funding streams are available to early adopters reducing the capital cost.
+A number of funding streams are available to early adopters reducing the capital cost.
 Also on the market, services to retrofit a diesel-fuelled internal combustion engine van to be instead fuelled by hydrogen gas – with the associated carbon reduction benefits – can also be acquired.

 As of January 2015 in London there are three operational hydrogen refuelling stations, one publically accessible based in West London (Hatton Cross), North London (Hendon), and the other in East London (Leyton) to refuel London’s hydrogen buses.
 A further three will be added by summer 2015.

 Beyond London there are another seven refuelling locations in the UK, covering Aberdeen, Swindon, Millbrook, Coventry, Birmingham, Loughborough and Sheffield.
 Other smaller stations exist in more remote areas such as Glamorgan, Bristol, and Methyl in Fife.

 In 2012 the government’s Office of Low Emission Vehicles launched UK H2Mobility – an initiative bringing together key stakeholders to develop a business case and strategic plan for the roll-out of hydrogen fuel cell transport technology from 2015.
 UK H2Mobility has recommended that an initial national network of 65 hydrogen refuelling stations is required to kick start a national uptake of hydrogen fuel cell vehicles.